lilia-S/TDD_Bakery/README.md

 1. Run -> dotnet --version; We are going to use 5.0.408.
 2. Create the work folder -> mkdir Bakery;
 3. Go into the folder and creating C# Console project -> cd Bakery;

 -> dotnet new console -o Bakery;

-4. Create the NUnit Test Project(Unit Test Assembly);
+4. Create the NUnit Test Project(Unit Test Assembly) -> dotnet new nunit -o Bakery.Tests;

 5. Go to the Test Project directory and add reference to the Console Project -> cd Bakery.Tests;
 -> dotnet add referance ../Bakery/Bakery.csproj;

 6. For ensuring that the project is instaled in correct way Run -> dotnet test;

 When .NET CLI created our firs project, we will see the passed test on our display.
 So, it will indicate that our programm environment created a simple Unit test method.

 It is the easy way for creating all necessary folders and dividing our program logic.